The directive on the geological storage of CO2 (so-called "CCS Directive") establishes a legal framework for the environmentally safe geological...

 - 08/06/2010 – Monitoring and reporting guidelines on CCS under the EU ETS Directive

 - 10/01/2007 – COM(2007) 843 - Communication on sustainable power generation from fossil fuels: aiming for near-zero emissions from coal after 2020

 - Intergovernmental Panel on Climate Change special report on carbon dioxide capture and storage

-Questions and Answers on the directive on the geological storage of carbon dioxide (December 2008)
+Questions and Answers on the geological storage and utilisation of carbon dioxide (Status: December 2021)

 Carbon capture and storage is a suite of technological processes which involve capturing carbon dioxide (CO2) from the gases discarded by industry and transporting and injecting it into geological formations.